terrorizer1980/ansible-osbuild/README.md

   the first step.
 It provides a hint to Ansible and the AWS CLI about where they should look to find credentials for EC2 APIs.

-* `instance_type`: Select an instance type that provides the performance you want without causing you to spend more money than you want to.
-Review the EC2 [on-demand pricing] as well as the [spot instance pricing] before making changes.
+* `instance_types`: *Review the EC2 [on-demand pricing] as well as the [spot instance pricing] before making changes.* You can update the list of instance types for each architecture depending on your needs.
+The most preferred instance types should be at the top of the list.

 * `use_spot_instances`: Spot instances save money by using excess capacity in EC2 for a much lower price.
 However, AWS can terminate the instance at any